ON THIS PAGE: You will learn about the different treatments doctors use for people with ALL. Use the menu to see other pages.

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the disease will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the leukemia returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence.

 People with recurrent leukemia often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-This diagnosis is stressful because the disease is not curable, and it may be difficult to discuss.
+This diagnosis is stressful because the disease is not curable, and for many people, advanced ALL is difficult to discuss.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Patients who have advanced leukemia and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced leukemia and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.